feeless/feeless/README.md

 only an implementation written in Rust.
 The official Nano node implementation [lives here](https://github.com/nanocurrency/nano-node).

-⚠ This is a work in progress.
-It's not ready to use as a real node! ⚠
+⚠ This is a work in progress. ⚠

 I decided to start this project as a personal adventure of understanding Nano.
 I give no promises about my future motivation to complete this project 🤐.